-Families having a good inclusive ECEC experience tell us that good educators think carefully about how each child/children learns best, taking into account different aptitude and learning styles.
-We have previously mentioned Universal Design for Learning and tailored individual adjustments provide a framework for equitable participation.
+Families having a good inclusive ECEC experience tell us that good educators think carefully about how each child learns best, consider different aptitudes and learning styles.
+In doing so, where the child is feeling properly supported to learn, we hear about a huge reduction in behaviours of concern.
+We have previously mentioned https://towardinclusion.com.au/